mrkkrp/htaglib/README.md

   print track
 ```

-This code loads file and changes “title” and “artist” meta data fields.
+This code loads a file and changes the “title” and “artist” meta data

-## Conclusion

-With the interface provided by `getTags` and `setTags` it's not possible to
-forget to close file or free some resource.
-You can read all meta data at
-once directly into your data structure in type-safe manner.
-Writing meta
-data should be trivial too.
-Have fun!
+fields.

 ## Contribution